A Working Holiday in Canada

 Despite the requirement to have travel insurance for a working holiday, there are still many people every year who consider not purchasing it.
 Here are the most common excuses, debunked.

 A new requirement was introduced in November 2016 for visa-exempt visitors flying to Canada – the eTA.
-This stands for Electronic Travel Authorisation and is a type of…
+Read on for what this means for IEC working holiday participants as well as regular visitors to Canada.

-Flagpoling is a completely legal process to activate a new immigration status.
+Flagpoling is a completely legal process to activate a new Canadian immigration status.
 The process involves leaving Canada, being refused entry into the USA and then re-entering Canada.
-If you…
+If…

 Everything you need to know about arriving in Vancouver for the start of your working holiday, including activating an IEC work permit.